Vitamin B12 (Cobalamin)

 Adenosylcobalamin

-Adenosylcobalamin is one of the two natural, bioactive coenzyme forms of vitamin B12.
-Adenosylcobalamin can be used directly by the body without conversion and is characterised by good bioavailability.
+Adenosylcobalamin is one of the 2 natural bioactive coenzymes of vitamin B12, which can be utilised directly by the body without conversion and therefore has excellent bioavailability.

-Adenosylcobalamin is the predominant form of vitamin B12 in the organs and tissue.
-This coenzyme is the storage form of vitamin B12 in the liver and a particularly natural source for B12 in the diet.
-While adenosylcobalamin is the most common form of B12 in food, it is also produced by bacteria in the intestinal flora during digestion.
+Adenosylcobalamin is the dominant form of vitamin B12 in our organs and tissues; it is also the form through which vitamin B12 is stored in our liver.
+It is a particularly natural source of vitamin B12 for humans because it is the most common form of B12 found in food and it is also produced by bacteria in our intestinal flora.

-Adenosylcobalamin is also active within the mitochondria—the "powerhouse" of the cell—where it is part of the citric acid cycle, the main metabolic cycle for energy production.
-The citric acid cycle supplies not only energy, but also substances required for many other functions within the body, and is thus of great importance.
+Adenosylcobalamin acts in the mitochondria – the "powerhouse" of our cells – as part of the citric acid cycle, which is the essential metabolic cycle process of producing energy.
+The citric acid cycle supplies not only energy, but also substances necessary for many other functions in our bodies.

-Health benefits of Vitamin B12 according to the European Food Safey Authority (EFSA):
+According to the European Food Safety Authority (EFSA):

 Vitamin B12 contributes to: